statOmics/tradeSeq/README.md

 utils::vignette(topics = "tradeR", package = "tradeR")
 ```

+## Cheatsheet

 You can also refer to this cheatsheet to undersand a common workflow

 ![](vignettes/cheatsheet.jpg)

+## Contributing and requesting

+A number of tests have been implemented in tradeR, but researchers may be interested in other hypotheses that current implementations may not be able to address.
+We therefore welcome contributions on GitHub on novel tests based on the tradeR model.
+Similar, you may also request novel tests to be implemented in tradeR by the developers, preferably by adding an issue on the GitHub repository.
+If we feel that the suggested test is widely applicable, we will implement it in tradeR.